Think Student

 does a level english literature have coursework

-Interested in studying A level English Language and Literature?
+Interested in studying A level English Literature?

 cife independent sixth form colleges offer:

-• Traditional A level English Language and Literature two year A level courses combining independent schools' small class sizes and emphasis on exam success with the student-centred outlook of the best state state sixth-form colleges
+• Traditional A level English Literature two year A level courses combining independent schools' small class sizes and emphasis on exam success with the student-centred outlook of the best state state sixth-form colleges

 Further advice articles